tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/Schemas.md

     <kbd><img src="./images/schemaapply.png"  /></kdb>

 23. We are done with modeling the schema.
-Make sure that your schema structure looks like the one in the screenshot below
+Make sure your schema structure looks like the one in the screenshot below.

      <!---
      ![Demo](./images/schemafinal.png)